emilyjspencer/Notes/React/README.md

 export default cat;
 ```

-* When the button is cliked - the cat's name changes from Milly to Lulu - the new value
+* When the button is clicked - the cat's name changes from Milly to Lulu - the new value
 (newName)

 * **Two-way binding and dynamic updates**